AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 # Activate audiences

+**Work in progress**

-Discover how to activate your audiences in real-time across multiple channels using Adobe Real-Time CDP Collaboration.
-This guide provides step-by-step instructions for effective audience targeting and campaign execution.
+As a publisher, discover how to activate audiences across multiple channels using Adobe Real-Time CDP Collaboration.